“A model of phrasing, control, and style, and an irresistible performer.”

-"A virtuoso singer and actor," (Salzburg Nachrichten) on the operatic stage, David has performed 60 principal operatic roles with the Chicago Lyric Opera; San Francisco Opera; Houston Grand Opera; Metropolitan Opera; Washington Opera at the Kennedy Center; Hamburg Staatsoper (Germany), and other international companies.
-Read a more detailed bio here.
+"A virtuoso singer and actor," (Salzburg Nachrichten), David has performed 60 principal roles with the Chicago Lyric Opera; San Francisco Opera; Houston Grand Opera; Metropolitan Opera; Washington Opera at the Kennedy Center; Hamburg Staatsoper (Germany), and other international companies.

 The music of J.S.
 Bach has a special place in David's heart and career.
 The Chicago Tribune described him as "one of the world's great Bach tenors," and the St. Louis Post-Dispatch called him "One of the greatest interpreters of the Evangelist of our time."
 He has sung Bach's music in hundreds of concerts in North and South America, Europe, and Japan.